mirzawaqasahmed/f5-big-iq-lab/docs/class1/module5/lab2.rst

 - Task 5a will show an example of updating a tenant/application by re-posting the entire declaration using POST.
 In this case, user A and user B need to know the full content of the Tenant.
 - Task 5b will show an example of updating a tenant/application by posting only what's new to an existing declaration using PATCH.
 In this case, user A and user B don't need to know the full content of the Tenant but 1 single tenant can be shared.

-.. warning:: Currently, PATCH is not supported when using BIG-IQ and AS3 with the target field

 Task 5a - Add a HTTPS Application to existing HTTP AS3 Declaration (using POST)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~